Corruption in Yemen: Background

 This resignation effectively averted civil war.
-Replacing Saleh as president was his deputy, Abd Rabbu Mansour Hadi.
+Replacing Saleh as president was his deputy, Abdu Rabbu Mansour Hadi.
 The negotiated handover of power was widely viewed as "a regional success story" that could set Yemen on a "path towards a secure, prosperous future."
 As IRIN News put it, these developments were widely considered a step forward for good governance advocates, who had struggled to make reforms for years.

 Over two years later, however, anti-corruption activists were still embattled with an entrenched culture of corruption that discourages honesty.
-A representative of a local human-rights foundation said that one patronage system had been dismantled, only to begin all new corruption systems.
+A representative of a local human rights foundation said that one patronage system had been dismantled, only to begin all new corruption systems.
 It was noted that bribery under Saleh was "more standardized" and that the breakdown of central authority has caused groups to demand inconsistent bribe amounts.

-In 2013, Yemen's score Transparency International's (TI) Corruption Perception Index (CPI) was the lowest it had received from TI in all years' rankings.
-A low score signals a widespread perception of corruption in the country's public sector.
-In a survey of Yemenis taken the same year, 42% believed corruption was up since 2011.
-The World Bank agreed that by 2014 there had not been "any noticeable improvement in anti-corruption efforts" in Yemen, and that in fact corruption in the country was "still rampant and growing."Yemen's score on the CPI has continued to fall since 2013.
+In a survey of Yemenis taken in 2013, 42% believed corruption was up since 2011.
+The World Bank agreed that by 2014 there had not been "any noticeable improvement in anti-corruption efforts" in Yemen, and that in fact, corruption in the country was "still rampant and growing."

 When Saleh's successor, Abd Rabbuh Mansour Hadi, was toppled in a coup in 2015, Saleh was accused of playing a role in it.

+Yemen is a chronically poor performer on Transparency International's annual Corruption Perceptions Index.
+Since the current calculation of the Index was introduced in 2012, Yemen has fallen from its highest score that year of 23 (on a scale from 0, "highly corrupt", to 100, "very clean") to its lowest score, its current 2024 score of 13.
+When ranked by score in 2024, Yemen ranked 173rd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the average score among Middle Eastern and North African countries was 39.
+The best score among Middle Eastern and North African countries was 68 and the worst score was 12).
+For comparison with worldwide scores, the average score was 43, the best score was 90 (ranked 1), and the worst score was 8 (ranked 180).